Engaging Society and Government in Armenia in Developing an Agenda for a Secure Region

 Political Club of Yerevan

 In April 2025 “Launching Political Clubs in Bordering Regions of Armenia” project kicked off its third phrase in Yerevan.
-Under the auspices of Caucasus Institute, teachers, students and educational workers discussed Armenia's educational policy, its challenges and achievements.
+Under the auspices of Caucasus Institute, experts, students and postgraduates discussed Armenia-Georgia relations and their prospects within the broader regional framework.

 Political Club of Ararat